Do I need a Face & Body Type Style Analysis?

 Dwyn Larson's 'All Types of Beauty'

-'Body Type Style Analysis' with me
+Stylemap's 'Body Type Style Analysis'

 David Kitchener's 'Essences'